joshb-otf/joshb-otf.github.io/_posts/2023-09-18-hardwaresrelationshiptocensorship.markdown

 ---
 layout: post
-title:  "Can You Trust Your Phone?"
+title:  "Introduction to Hardware Restrictions: Can You Trust Your Phone?"
 date:   2023-09-25 18:27:29 -0700
 categories: jekyll update
 ---